Mytel: Reception

 In February 2020, Mytel was linked to a $1.2 million disinformation campaign on social media.
 Facebook banned a Mytel-linked network of two dozen pages and accounts after uncovering that these pages had "started out on a very patriotic and nationalist tone" before shifting to content promoting the Mytel brand, or content criticizing Mytel rivals, Ooredoo Myanmar, MPT and Telenor Myanmar.

 In December 2020, Justice for Myanmar released a major investigation detailing a “web of cronyism and corruption” surrounding Mytel.
 The report also noted the Burmese military's ability to harvest personal data from Mytel users for mass surveillance purposes.
 The report prompted additional scrutiny into $60 million in loans provided by British banks HSBC and Standard Chartered to Viettel in connection with Mytel.

 In the aftermath of the 2021 Myanmar coup d'état in February 2021, Burmese consumers launched a successful domestic boycott movement, targeting products and services linked to the Myanmar military, including Mytel.
 In the first quarter of 2021, Mytel lost US$25 million in profits, and saw its subscriber base decline by 2 million subscribers, down to 10 million as of April 2021.
 In the first 6 months of 2021, Mytel's sales workforce also decreased by 30%, due to mass resignations.
 As of November, over 80 Mytel-owned cellular towers had been sabotaged.
 On 4 November, Mytel's chief financial officer Thein Aung was assassinated by three men on bicycles at his home in Mayangon Township, Yangon.
 Thein Aung was a former naval officer, and also held executive positions at the military-owned Myanmar Economic Corporation.

+In January 2025, the US Department of Commerce sanctioned Mytel for providing surveillance and financial support to the junta, enabling its human rights abuses by tracking and identifying individuals and groups, including its soldiers.